iqtree/iqtree.github.io/doc/Substitution-Models.md

 Column __Rev?__ shows whether the model is reversible or not.
 Column __Freq__ shows the number of free base frequencies.
 0 means equal base frequency; 1 means f(A)=f(G) and f(C)=f(T); 2 means f(A)+f(G)=0.5=f(C)+f(T); 3 means unconstrained frequencies.

-In AliSim, excepting models with equal base frequency, users could specify base frequencies with `+F{...}`.
-Otherwise, the AliSim randomly generates the state frequencies from empirical distributions.
-To specify state frequencies, users must supply 1 frequency for the models with the number of free base frequencies (__Freq__) is 1.
-For models with the number of free base frequencies (__Freq__) is 2 or 3, users must provide 2 and 4 frequencies, respectively.

 All Lie Markov models can have one of the following prefices:

 | Prefix | Meaning |